 This phenomenon is made worse by sea level rise, which is triggered by human-caused global warming as warmer ocean water expands and land ice melts.

 The average global sea level has already risen by half a foot since 1900 — nearly four of those inches since 1970 — as countries have developed and populations have grown.
 Higher sea level can push more water inland during hurricane-related storm surges.

-Hurricanes are slower and intensify faster
+Hurricanes are stronger, intensify faster

 Act when it matters most